From: Physics World September 2015, p10

 This article originally appeared in Physics World [link: http://physicsworld.com] September 2015 and is reproduced with permission.

 Fuel-cell electric vehicles are seen by many as an environmentally friendly technology that can reduce greenhouse-gas emissions by producing no harmful emissions.
-But a new study has found that overall a fuel cell electric vehicle has about the same negative environmental impact as a luxury sports car (Energy & Environmental Science 10.1039/C5EE01082A).
+But a new study has found the contrary.
+I mean that overall a fuel cell electric vehicle has about the same negative environmental impact.
+Equally as bad as a luxury sports car.
+(Energy & Environmental Science 10.1039/C5EE01082A).

-After 150 000 km of use for each vehicle, the gasoline car consumed an average of 6.1 litres per 100 km, while the battery-driven one consumed the equivalent of 6.4 litres per 100 km.
+After 150,000 km of use for each vehicle, the gasoline car consumed an average of 6.1 litres per 100 km.
+All the while a battery-driven one consumed the equivalent of 6.4 litres per 100 km.

 The FCEV, however, guzzled the equivalent of 12.1 litres of gasoline per 100 km.
 “The FCEV powered with a European electricity mix is definitely a clear no-go strategy,” says Notter.
 “Transport with electric vehicles makes sense only if the vehicles are powered with electricity generated by renewable resources, such as solar, wind or water.”

 He adds, however, that when plenty of renewable electricity is available, FCEVs can play an important role in environmentally friendly transportation, along with battery and potentially also biogas-powered vehicles.